Minnesota Orchestra

 Interior shot of Orchestra Hall during a Young People's performance.

 The Minnesota Orchestra is an American orchestra based in Minneapolis, Minnesota.
 Founded originally as the Minneapolis Symphony Orchestra in 1903, the Minnesota Orchestra plays most of its concerts at Minneapolis's Orchestra Hall.

+Awards and Recognition

+The Minnesota Orchestra has been nationally and internationally recognized as a performing arts ensemble.
+In 2014, it received a Grammy Award for Best Orchestral Performance for its recording of Jean Sibelius's Symphonies Nos.
+1 and 4.
+In 2021, the orchestra was named Gramophone Magazine's Orchestra of the Year, an honor decided by public vote among ten internationally nominated orchestras, ahead of finalists including the Berlin Philharmonic and Cleveland Orchestra.
+In 2022, the orchestra's broadcast and digital concert series, This is Minnesota Orchestra, won a Regional Emmy Award.

 History

 Emil Oberhoffer conducting the Minneapolis Symphony Orchestra in the 1904-1905 season.

 The eighth major orchestra established in the United States, the Minnesota Orchestra was founded by Emil Oberhoffer as the Minneapolis Symphony Orchestra in 1903.
 It gave its first performance on November 5, 1903, in Minneapolis's Exposition Building.
 In 1911, it began a series of children's concerts under the sponsorship of the Young People's Symphony Concert Association (YPSCA), which continues to this day.
 Early in the 1920s, the orchestra was one of the first to be heard on recordings and on the radio, playing a nationally broadcast concert with guest conductor Bruno Walter in 1923.
 In 1968, the orchestra changed its name to the Minnesota Orchestra.
 It makes its home in downtown Minneapolis's Orchestra Hall, which was built for the ensemble in 1974.
 The orchestra's previous hall, starting in 1929, was Northrop Memorial Auditorium on the University of Minnesota's Minneapolis campus.